se-panfilov/anarchy-engine/apps/showcases-core/SECURITY_TEMPLATE.md

 ## Reporting a Vulnerability

-Please email **security@[YOUR-DOMAIN]**.
-If available, include the affected version, platform, reproduction steps, impact, and a minimal PoC.
+Email **security@[YOUR-DOMAIN]**.
+Please include the affected version/platform, minimal reproduction, impact, and (if available) a small PoC.
-Optional PGP: see key below.
-We ask researchers to act in good faith and avoid privacy violations, data exfiltration, or service disruption.

-## How We Handle Reports

-We **triage and prioritize** issues based on severity, exploitability, and user impact. **Response and remediation timelines may vary** depending on complexity and resource availability.
-We may contact you for clarification and, where appropriate, coordinate a disclosure window.
+**Encryption is not required.** If you prefer encrypted exchange or need to share large files, contact us and we will provide a secure upload link or an OpenPGP key **on request**.

+## Handling

-> Note: This policy **does not commit to any specific response time** and **does not provide an SLA**.
-Availability may be reduced during weekends, holidays, or maintenance windows.
+We will make a **good-faith effort** to review and prioritize reports. **No specific response times or SLAs are promised.** Availability may be reduced during weekends, holidays, or maintainer absences.

-## Legal/Regulatory Notifications
+## Regulatory Notifications

-Where required by law, we will **notify competent authorities and/or users within the timelines mandated by applicable regulations** (for example, initial alerts for actively exploited vulnerabilities and subsequent follow-ups).
-Separate regulatory notices do not imply public disclosure.
+Where required by law, we will **notify competent authorities and/or users within the legally mandated timelines** for actively exploited vulnerabilities or other reportable events.

 ## Updates & Delivery